CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Methods

 \subsection{Contextual Shape Prediction}

 \methodshorthand \ aims to learn representations applicable to various downstream datasets.
-But the contrastive loss in Eqn.(\ref{eq: cooperative contrastive learning loss}) is hard to encode task-relevant information as demonstrated in~\citep{wang2022rethinking} and the authors resorts to an additional reconstruction objective on image to bring in task-relevant information.
-However, for outdoor-scene point clouds, it is extremely difficult to reconstruct the whole scene with point/voxel-level representations.
+However, as demonstrated in~\citep{wang2022rethinking}, pure contrastive loss in Eqn. (\ref{eq: cooperative contrastive learning loss}) would result in the lack of task-relevant information in the learned representations, making it hard to generalize across different architectures and datasets.
+Meanwhile, an additional reconstruction objective could increase the mutual information between the representations and the input views, which would bring in task-relevant information.
+Please refer to detailed explanations about this in Appendix \ref{appendix: reconstruction objective}.
+For outdoor-scene point clouds, it is difficult to reconstruct the whole scene with point/voxel-level representations.
 To mitigate this issue, we propose to reconstruct the neighborhood of each point/voxel with its representation.
-Specifically, a contextual shape prediction loss is designed as below.
-We describe the process for vehicle features and similar process is applied to fusion ones,